 - 1. Measures to help to reduce traffic speeds and improve safety for pedestrians, cyclists and horse riders.
 Key elements include: - i.
-A clear physical 'gateway' feature to mark the entrances at either end of the settlement, for example in the form of a timber fence or gate in the highway verge. - ii.
+Reduce the speed limit through the settlement of Bredenbury from the current 40 mph to 30 mph. - ii.
+A clear physical 'gateway' feature to mark the entrances at either end of the settlement, for example in the form of a timber fence or gate in the highway verge. - iii.
 Improving existing footpaths with a focus on selective widening and safety enhancements in order to foster active travel and improve connectivity to village services. - 2.
 Improved dropping off facilities for the Primary School and traffic management measures to reduce on-street parking in the local area. - 3.
 Community car-parking to serve St Andrews Church and the Village Hall as proposed in Policy BW&GB18. - 4.
 The Parish Council will work with Herefordshire Council to improve public transport services serving the local community.